 Antonio de Ulloa

-Ulloa served the Spanish Crown as governor of Huancavelica (1758–64), in Perú, and superintendent of the quicksilver mines in the region.
-Following the defeat of France in the Seven Years' War, Ulloa was appointed as the first Spanish governor of Louisiana in 1766.
-His rule was strongly resisted by the French Creole colonists in New Orleans, who expelled him from the city in the Louisiana Rebellion of 1768.
-Ulloa continued to serve in the Spanish Navy, achieving the rank of vice-admiral and becoming its chief of operations.
+From 1758 to 1764, Ulloa served as governor of Huancavelica, in Peru, and as superintendent of the mercury mines of the region.
+There he fought unsuccessfully against the corruption of the local administration.
+Following the Seven Years' War, Ulloa became the first governor of Spanish Louisiana in 1766.
+His rule was strongly resisted by the French Creoles of New Orleans, who expelled him from the city during the Rebellion of 1768.
+Ulloa continued to serve in the Spanish Navy, achieving the rank of vice admiral and becoming its chief of operations.
 Provided by Wikipedia

 1. 1